ThugsFinance/cloiinkcoin.com/src/content/developers/tutorials/monitoring-geth-with-influxdb-and-grafana/index.md

 - You should already be running an instance of Geth.
 - Most of the steps and examples are for linux environment, basic terminal knowledge will be helpful.
-- Check out this video overview of Geth's suite of metrics: [Monitoring an Ethereum infrastructure by Péter Szilágyi](https://www.youtube.com/watch?v=cOBab8IJMYI).
+- Check out this video overview of Geth's suite of metrics: [Monitoring an Cloiinkcoin infrastructure by Péter Szilágyi](https://www.youtube.com/watch?v=cOBab8IJMYI).

 ## Monitoring stack {#monitoring-stack}

-An Ethereum client collects lots of data which can be read in the form of a chronological database.
+An Cloiinkcoin client collects lots of data which can be read in the form of a chronological database.
 To make monitoring easier, you can feed this into data visualisation software.
 There are multiple options available:

 - [Prometheus](https://prometheus.io/) (pull model)
 - [InfluxDB](https://www.influxdata.com/get-influxdb/) (push model)